aegis-icons/aegis-icons/CONTRIBUTING.md

   - Remember though, logo has to be latest one that company uses.
 - As last resort, you can **try [image tracing](https://en.wikipedia.org/wiki/Image_tracing) with raster images** (JPG, PNG etc).
 Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact) (if image does have artifacts, you can try [Pix Fix](https://pixfix.com/) tool to remove them).
   - [Vectorizer.io](https://anonym.to/?https://www.vectorizer.io) is great image tracer, but vectors aren't freely downloadable anymore.
 Generating vectors without account / freely is still possible.
-    - There's loophole to downloads though: use [SVG Gobbler](https://www.svggobbler.com/) after vector was generated.
+    - There's a loophole to download the SVG: use [SVG Gobbler](https://www.svggobbler.com/) after vector is generated.
       - Alternatively: Inspect the output image (<kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>) and copy the SVG code from dev tools.
   - [Vector Magic](https://vectormagic.com/) is the one of best – if not the best – image tracer.
     - Also commercial, but does offer free trials for [desktop application](https://vectormagic.com/desktop).